What is CLC and how to use it?

 This is a very simple step where you need to choose which parts would like to liquid cool.
 Depending on your hardware that you own, you can liquid cool your CPU, GPU (or multiple GPUs), motherboard and RAM.
 The options of cooling your CPU, GPU and RAM are pretty straight forward and the CLC will pick the corresponding water blocks for your hardware.
 If you choose to liquid cool your motherboard, depending on the model you own, the CLC will offer you either a Monoblock option or a CPU water block and a separate VRM water block solution.
 For our demonstrative needs, we will pick to liquid cool the CPU and GPU.

 The next step will let you choose from the two main focus points and benefits of liquid cooling.
 Overclocking performance, silent operation or both at the same time.
 Based on your choice, the CLC will automatically offer you a radiator, or combination of radiators.
 You can also choose “Expert mode” at the bottom of the page for additional options for fine-tuning the heat dissipation of your loop.
+Beside that, you have the option of going for 5V D-RGB(addressable) where you can contol every LED separately, or 12V RGB where all LED’s on a header are of same color at a time.
+Alternatively, if you dislike RGB, you can go for no RGB option!

 Step number four will let you choose whether you want a quick and easy setup with soft tubing, or you want to invest more time, and go for hard tubing.
 Choosing hard tubing will require you to have tools, like a heat gun, sandpaper, a saw for tube cutting, etc. to able to complete your cooling loop.